Dynatrace/Dynatrace-AppMon-Docker/README.md

 docker-compose up
 ```

 It will install Dynatrace Server, Dynatrace Collector and Dynatrace Master Agent.
 Then, you can install your [Agents](https://github.com/Dynatrace/Dynatrace-Docker/tree/EAP_7.0.0.2346/Dynatrace-Agent-Examples).

 ## Configuration

-All required environment variables are collected in the default file ".env", that is used by all components.
+Configuration relies on supplying docker-compose with environment variables defined in .env file.
+Some variables need to be passed to Dockerfile via ARG for correct building an Server image, that's way it is recommended to change variables only from .env file.

-Ports configuration is static and you can find it in main docker-compose.yml files.
-Port exposure is included in Dynatrace Server's Dockerfile file.
+Port configuration documentation is available [here](https://community-staging.dynalabs.io/support/doc/appmon/installation/set-up-communication-connections/).

 ### Licensing